Werewolves Stalked Me

-I had a book come out today here on The Book View Café.
-Guardian of the Promise, Merlin’s Descendants #4 by Irene Radford.
+I had a book come out today here on The Book View Café, Guardians of the Promise, Merlin’s Descendants #4.

 In many ways this was my favorite of the 5 book series.
 Well, truth to tell, they are all favorites in some way.
 But this one is the book that should never have happened.